-Absa Kenya’s Timiza mobile loan facility became the cheapest short-term loan (30 days) in Kenya from July 1, 2021, when the 20% excise duty tax on fees and commissions earned on loans took effect.
+KCB Bank’s Vooma mobile loan facility remains the cheapest short-term loan (30 days) in Kenya after July 1, 2021, when the 20% excise duty tax on fees and commissions earned on loans took effect.

-Previously, this position was held by KCB Bank’s Vooma mobile loan facility which was the successor of the now discontinued KCB Mobiloan - the latter which also had been the cheapest 30-day mobile loan for a while.
+Vooma, is the successor of the now discontinued KCB Mobiloan - the latter which also had been the cheapest 30-day mobile loan for a while prior to the new tax.

 Overall, the cost of credit across banks, microfinance institutions and digital lenders has increased courtesy of the new duty.

-While the cheapest 30-day loan by the end of June (Vooma) had a total cost of credit of 5.91% (as calculated by combining the loan interest and other related fees), the new cheapest loan (Timiza) has a total cost of 6.625% courtesy of the excise duty.
+By the end of June Vooma had a total cost of credit of 5.91% (as calculated by combining the loan interest and other related fees).
+Now, the total cost of the same loan facility has risen to 6.91% courtesy of the excise duty.

 The Parliamentary Finance and Planning Committee in rejecting the plea from bankers to exclude fees and commissions from excise duty said the decision was guided by the government’s policy to reduce tax incentives.